terrymorse58/browser-device-features/README.md

-wantsDark           | boolean   | user prefers dark mode lightOrDark         | boolean   | no user light-dark preference windowSize          | string    | (see below) touched             | boolean   | user has used touch moused              | boolean   | user has moved mouse pointed             | boolean   | user has moved pointer
+wantsDark           | boolean   | user prefers dark mode lightOrDark         | boolean   | no user light-dark preference windowSize          | string    | (see below) screenHeight        | number    | height of the device screen screenWidth         | number    | width of the device screen touched             | boolean   | user has used touch moused              | boolean   | user has moved mouse pointed             | boolean   | user has moved pointer